aersosi/md2fig/README.md

-# Markdown to Figma - Classic Resume Figma Plugin
+# Markdown to Figma

 ![Plugin Icon](assets/icon.png)

 A Figma plugin that transforms Markdown-formatted text into a professionally designed classic resume.
 Perfect for designers and professionals looking to create sleek resumes effortlessly.

 ## 🚀 Features